instructlab/docs.instructlab.ai/docs/community/FAQ.md

 ### I have a question about the project.
 Where should I go?

-Currently, the best method for communicating with peers and project maintainers is in the Community Slack Channel.
-Visit our [InstructLab Slack Workspace Guide](https://github.com/instructlab/community/blob/main/InstructLabSlackGuide.md) for information on how to join.
+Currently, the best method for communicating with peers and project maintainers is in the Community Discord/Slack servers.
+Visit our [InstructLab Slack Workspace Guide](https://github.com/instructlab/community/blob/main/InstructLab_DISCORD_GUIDE.md), [InstructLab Slack Workspace Guide](https://github.com/instructlab/community/blob/main/InstructLab_SLACK_GUIDE.md) for information on how to join.

 See our [community collaboration page](https://github.com/instructlab/community/blob/main/Collaboration.md), including information on our mailing list, meetings, and other ways of interacting with the community.